* Fed’s Yellen seen as more balanced in her Jackson Hole speech

 By Gertrude Chavez-Dreyfuss

-NEW YORK, Aug 22 (Reuters) - The dollar rose to its highest in more than 11 months against a basket of currencies on Friday after Federal Reserve Chair Janet Yellen came out more balanced than expected on her views about the U.S. economy and monetary policy in remarks to central bankers.
+NEW YORK, Aug 22 (Reuters) - The dollar gained on Friday after Federal Reserve Chair Janet Yellen came out more balanced than expected on her views about the U.S. economy in a speech to central bankers.

-The greenback climbed to an 11-month high against the euro and a more than four-month peak above 104 yen following Yellen’s speech.
+The greenback climbed to an 11-month high against the euro and a more than four-month peak above 104 yen versus the Japanese currency following Yellen’s speech.

-Yellen acknowledged slack in the U.S. jobs market as she called for a “pragmatic” approach to monetary policy to allow officials room to evaluate data without committing to a pre-determined rate path.
+Yellen acknowledged the slack in the U.S. jobs market as she called for a “pragmatic” approach to monetary policy that allows officials room to evaluate data without committing to a pre-determined rate path.

-But at the same time, she said that if the labor market recovered more quickly than anticipated, the Fed may have to raise rates sooner and faster than expected.
+At the same time, she said the labor market may in fact be tighter than it seems and the Fed may have to raise rates sooner and faster than expected.

 Higher interest rates tend to boost the allure of the dollar as they raise the yield on some U.S. assets.